The expansion of the University's underground mine

 A $173,000 investment by the University of Arizona will launch efforts to make its underground mining laboratory a premiere educational research facility in North America.

-The Henry G. “Hank” Grundstedt San Xavier Mining Laboratory, jointly run by the Lowell Institute for Mineral Resources and Department of Mining and Geologic Engineering, already is distinctive as the only such lab in the United States with a working vertical shaft.
-An expansion project that gets underway in summer 2020 will add research, teaching and training opportunities.
+An expansion project that gets underway in summer 2020 will add research, teaching and training opportunities to the of the Department of Mining and Geologic Engineering's Henry G. “Hank” Grundstedt San Xavier Mining Laboratory.
 It includes installation of sophisticated sensor systems and the start of a decline to the lower levels of the 1880 mine.

 “This is just crucial for the University of Arizona because there are not many underground mine labs around North America,” said Gail Heath, research professor with the Mining and Geological Engineering Department of the College of Engineering.
 “This really goes a long way to putting us no. 1 in that area.”

 The laser-based sensors will monitor rock movement and mine airflow and temperature.
 A portal and about 70 feet of an eventual 1,000-foot-long, 15-foot-wide and 15-foot-tall decline will allow big, modern, rubber tired equipment to enter the mine located 23 miles south of Tucson.